c3lang/c3-web/docs/blog/posts/c3_0_8_4_last_renaming.md

 This release adds support for targeting iOS.
 LLVM compilation scheduling has also been adjusted so the largest modules are built first, helping make better use of parallel compilation.

-Project targets types `benchmark` and `test` now work correctly with `c3c benchmark` and `c3c test`, including targeted benchmark functions.
+Project target types `benchmark` and `test` now work correctly with `c3c benchmark` and `c3c test`, including targeted benchmark functions.
 Project names passed to `c3c init` may now contain `-`, and the new `--keep-obj` option preserves object files after building and linking.

 The compiler can now warn about unused locals and parameters with `--warn-unusedlocal` and `--warn-unusedparam`.
 Diagnostics have been improved for incorrect panic-function names, excessively long source lines or underlines, and build options incorrectly written with `=`.